marcsaegesser/ArrowPuzzleSolver/README.md

 in 36 new boards (i.e. one board each with each of the four rotations of the nine tiles in the top left corner).
 The resulting boards are then each fed back into the board builder to generate all of the new boards reachable from these initial boards.
-If there are valid boards reachable from a given tile configuration the board builder returns an empty list of boards and this branch of the solution space is abandoned.
+If there are no valid boards reachable from a given tile configuration the board builder returns an empty list of boards and this branch of the solution space is abandoned.
 This algorithm is repeated until all solutions have been